What's on today : Mon Mar 4 2024

-YES - Visitors are invited to use the the bandstand in winter, or in summer the picnic tables on the lower lawn, all that we ask in return is that you take home all of your personal food wrapping, papers and food waste.
-If you have a picnic the picnic bag may be left in a locker at the ticket office and collected after your mine tour.
-If you are visiting for the deep mine tour, you will need to take your picnic well before the tour starts and return your bag to reception before going underground, you can then retrieve it on your way out.
-In summer months picnics may NOT be taken on the tea lawn or bandstand which are reserved for visitors using our refreshment facilities.
+YES, we are delighted to see the gardens being used for picnics - Visitors may use the the bandstand in low season, or in summer there are picnic tables on the lower lawn, all that we ask in return is that you take home ALL of your personal food wrapping, papers and food waste and do not use our bins.
+If you have a picnic the picnic bag may be left in a locker or at the ticket office and collected after your mine tour.
+If you are visiting for the deep mine tour, you will need to enjoy your picnic well before the tour starts and return your bag to reception before going underground, you can then retrieve it on your way out.
+A limited range of crisps, chocolate & sweets is available.
+Chilled glass bottled water, fizzy glass bottled drinks & local ices are usually available.
+Whenever our tea room is open during summer months picnics may NOT be taken on the tea lawn or bandstand which are reserved for visitors using our refreshment facilities but there are several picnic tables elsewhere which you will be most welcome to use.
 For security and the safety of all, there are CCTV cameras that monitor & record all areas of the car park, grounds, museum, ticket office & sales area.

 DO YOU HAVE CONCESSIONS?

-YES - We have concession rates for local residents with TR (NOT PL) postcodes who will need to produce a driving licence or some other acceptable ID with a photo and address with a TR postcode for each adult, CONCESSIONS ARE NOT available on the 11 am tour or when there is a special event.
-Military, NHS & Crown Service discount is also offered, ID will be required.
+YES - We offer a modest discount for less abled people and local resident couples with TR (NOT PL) postcodes who will need to produce a driving licence or some other acceptable ID with a photo and address with a TR postcode for each adult, CONCESSIONS ARE NOT available on the 11 am tour or when there is a special event.

-No concession discount is available in conjunction with any other offer or special events.
+No discount is available in conjunction with any other offer or special events.

-DAILY PERSONAL RESERVATIONS for Main Mine Explorer Tour A NEED TO BE MADE BY TELEPHONE no more than 48 hours in advance. - We DO NOT require prepayment unless you wish to - 01326 573 173 - please do not e-mail reservations as we often dont have sufficient time to look at our e-mail every day due to busy times and the reliance on volunteers from time to time.
+DAILY PERSONAL RESERVATIONS for Main Mine Pathfinder Tour A NEED TO BE MADE BY TELEPHONE no more than 48 hours in advance. - We DO NOT require prepayment - 01326 573 173 - please avoid disappointment and do not e-mail reservations as we usually do not have sufficient time to look at our e-mail every day due to busy times and the reliance on our volunteers from time to time.

 GROUP & PRIVATE CHARTER BOOKINGS Charters for groups are welcome at any reasonable time and booking enquiries should be made well in advance by telephone and followed up with an e-mail & all pertinent details.
 Prepayment will probably be required.